patters-match/SC2KmacOS/README.md

 - While SimCity 2000 is 32-bit code, its installer is a 16-bit executable.
 - The game has compatibility issues with current Wine 64-bit builds (smackw32.dll fails to initialise).
 - The game has other issues which need fixing:
-  - palette cycling animation issues in >256 colour display modes
+  - palette cycling animation issues
   - load/save issues
   - game window initialises with an invisible size